hyperspy/rosettasciio/docs/index.rst

 Credits
 =======

-RosettaSciIO is developed by `an active community of developers
+RosettaSciIO is developed by `an active community of contributors
 <https://github.com/hyperspy/rosettasciio/contributors>`_.